 We fear our world turning upside down, inside out.
 We fear losing our routine and reputation.
 We fear not knowing, or knowing too much – when a marriage ends we might say ‘I wish I’d known he didn’t love me’ (the not knowing), forgetting the rhetorical ‘Does he love me?’ we kept asking when we were in the marriage (not wanting an answer, for then we would know too much and have no hope).

-The frightening but oddly reassuring truth for me is: when we keep going around our life in pointless circles forces bigger than us become impatient and dispatch their best envoy to move us in the desired direction…
+The frightening, but oddly reassuring, truth is: when we keep going around our life in pointless circles, forces bigger than us become impatient and dispatch their best envoy to move us in the desired direction…

-There is nothing as certain as the arrival of Change; it might be delayed, waylaid and attacked en route, but it eventually shows up at the door on a blustery wind and, despite its bedraggled appearance, proves to be the most illustrious guest you will ever entertain.
+There is nothing as certain as the arrival of Change; it might be delayed, waylaid, and attacked en route, but it eventually shows up at your door on a blustery wind and, despite its bedraggled appearance, proves to be the most illustrious guest you will ever entertain.
 Change is aristocratic and imperious in those rags; it’s all about demeanor, not appearance.
-Change does not take no for an answer, demands a good portion of your time and attention, watches your every move and wants to go on outings all the time.
+Change does not take no for an answer, demands a good portion of your time and attention, watches your every move, and wants to go on outings all the time.